Category Archive: Product Information

 In addition to providing added durability, mylar can give plastic nameplates or labels a three-dimensional look and high-performance flexibility.
 Mylar’s resistance to oils and most other liquids makes it easy to clean.
 This material’s pliability and malleability mean mylar is ideal for showcasing almost any graphic style.

-At American Nameplate, we can provide you a mylar label with several process techniques:
+At American Nameplate, we can provide you with a mylar label with several process techniques, such as:

 • Light bulbs